sollyrks/DwightCoin/README.md

-# Dwight Cryptocurrency Website
+# Stewie Cryptocurrency Website

-A modern, responsive website for the Dwight cryptocurrency.
+A modern, responsive website for the Stewie cryptocurrency.

 ## Setup Instructions